revbayes/revbayes.github.io/home/compile_linux.md

     curl -O -L https://boostorg.jfrog.io/artifactory/main/release/1.74.0/source/boost_1_74_0.tar.gz
     tar -xzvf boost_1_74_0.tar.gz
     cd boost_1_74_0
-    ./bootstrap.sh --with-libraries=atomic,chrono,filesystem,system,regex,thread,date_time,program_options,math,serialization
+    ./bootstrap.sh --with-libraries=atomic,chrono,filesystem,system,regex,thread,date_time,program_options,math,serialization --prefix=../installed-boost-1.74.0
-    ./b2 link=static
+    ./b2 link=static install

-When it is done, something like the following will be printed.
-You will need these paths for the next step.
+    echo -e "\n    BOOST root is at $(cd ../installed-boost-1.74.0; pwd)\n"

->    The following directory should be added to compiler include paths:
+This creates a new directory called `installed-boost-1.74.0` that contains the boost installation.
->
+This directory is called the BOOST "root".
->    /root/boost_1_74_0
+You will need the path to the BOOST root for the next step.

->
+To set up an IDE such as XCode, the following directory should be added to compiler include paths:

->    The following directory should be added to linker library paths:
+    /path/to/installed-boost-1.74.0/include

->
+The following directory should be added to linker library paths:

->    /root/boost_1_74_0/stage/lib
+    /path/to/installed-boost-1.74.0/lib

 ## Compile